klimeto/deims_emf_module/README.md

 - Import the views from views folder in order to provide data from datasets and data products

-- Enable the view mode "emf" for content types: research site, person, organization in section "Custom display settings" on e.g. admin/structure/types/manage/person/display for person content type.
+- Enable the view mode "emf" for content types: site, person, organization in section "Custom display settings" on e.g. admin/structure/types/manage/person/display for person content type.

 - Place the relevant fields in the Active region and and give them the right formatter (emf or other)